 In this video, Ross Hauser, MD highlights some of the most common reasons why cervical instability or cervical dysstructure (broken neck syndrome) can be the underlying structural cause of low vagal tone and associated poor heart function, leading to POTS, Inappropriate sinus tachycardia, or dysautonomia.
 He also interviews a patient and nurse, Linda, about her experience being treated with Prolotherapy for POTS, nausea, and other neck instability symptoms.

 - POTS symptoms may range from mild and occasional complaints to severely incapacitating disease.
 Sufferers are commonly misdiagnosed as having chronic anxiety or panic disorder or chronic fatigue syndrome.

-- There is a multitude of other symptoms that often accompany this syndrome including pre-syncope, syncope, dizziness, palpitations, headache, fatigue, bladder, and gastrointestinal (GI) symptoms.
+- There is a multitude of other symptoms that often accompany this syndrome including pre-syncope, syncope, dizziness, palpitations, headache, bladder disorders, and gastrointestinal (GI) symptoms.